 So, you love the idea of horseback riding in Banff but you have no horse-riding experience?
 Don’t sweat it.

 While getting in the saddle for the first time can be a little nerve wracking, it’s not as difficult as you might think.
-It won’t take you long to get the hang of it and by the end of thee day, you’ll start to relax and enjoy the ride.
+It won’t take you long to get the hang of it and you’ll start to relax and enjoy the ride.

-Here are some important tips from horseback riding experts to keep in mind for your first backcountry trip.
+Here are some important tips from horseback riding experts to keep in mind for your first ride.

 1. Approach Your Horse Carefully

 “Be vocal when walking around horses, especially when approaching their backsides.” says Stan Walchuk, Jr., a writer for Canadian Horse Journal.
 “Horses that are dozing or feel threatened may kick out if startled.
 Never unexpectedly touch the backside of a horse that cannot see you.”
 Remember, a horse is a prey animal so when they feel threatened their instinct is to bolt.